-This 90-minute long webinar will be led by Henrietta Lang, a therapist with broad experience on the topics of death and dying.
+This 90-minute long webinar is led by Henrietta Lang, a therapist with broad experience on the topics of death and dying.
 It will begin with a short guided journey followed by shared reflections and thoughts.
-(The session will also run on Sun 1 Nov.)

-In both sessions (this one and the Sunday session), Henri will be joined by Maya Love.
+Henri is joined by Maya Love.
 Maya is the band leader of Dragonsfly, choir director and workshop leader of ‘Sing your heart out – songs that tend to grief and joy’ from the Festival of Death and Dying.

 Societal taboos mean that people don’t often talk about death.
 This lack of a shared and natural narrative around potential afterlives can contribute to feelings of fear and anxiety.
 Drawing on Jungian concepts of imagination as a tool for accessing inner guidance, audience members are invited to find their own vision of the afterlife which might serve as a friendly anchor as they anticipate the end of life, whether for themselves or for others.